hnymA/BFInterpreter/README.md

 # BFInterpreter

 ## Introduction
 This program is an interpreter of a crazy programming language, "Brainf\*ck".
 It implemented mainly with JavaScript.
-We will introduce the language specification of Brainf\*ck in the following section, so please refer to it.
+The language specification of Brainf\*ck will be discribed later.

 ## Constitution
 - README.md